kayasax/EasyPIM-EventDriven-Governance/docs/GitHub-Actions-Guide.md

-# 🚀 EasyPIM CI/CD Template - Complete Integration Guide
+# 🚀 EasyPIM Event-Driven Governance - GitHub Actions Guide

-**Transform your Privileged Identity Management with automated CI/CD workflows**
+**Complete setup and integration guide for GitHub Actions workflows**

+> 📋 **New to EasyPIM?** Start with the [Platform Setup Guide](Platform-Setup-Guide.md) to choose your CI/CD platform.

 ---